When to Call a Mobile Mechanic: A Beginner’s Guide

 How to Choose the Right Auto Body Shop

-Choosing the right Auto Body Shop for your commercial vehicle repair service
+Choosing the right Auto Body Shop for your commercial truck service

-Take these necessary steps to find the right Auto Body Shop to get your commercial vehicle repair service done in a timely and efficient manner
+Take these necessary steps to find the right Auto Body Shop to get your commercial truck service done in a timely and efficient manner.

 Have you recently been in an accident or noticed a funny vehicle sound?
-Then I’m sure you have thought about taking it to an auto body shop for commercial vehicle repair service.
+Then I’m sure you have considered taking it to an auto body shop for commercial vehicle repair service.
 But which one?
-Speed Wrench agrees that this is an important decision worth asking yourself a couple of questions about.
+Speed Wrench agrees that this is an important decision worth asking yourself questions about.

 Pay attention to online reviews and word of mouth

-Start your search off by simply googling auto body shops near you and pay close attention to their reviews and what people are saying about their commercial repair services.
+Start your search off by simply googling auto body shops near you, and pay close attention to their reviews and what people are saying about their commercial repair services.
 Many mistakes can be avoided if you take the time to research companies.
-Look at how long they have been in business and types of certificates their technicians received.
+Look at how long they have been in business and the types of certificates their technicians have received.

-It’s also a best practice to ask your friends, family or co-workers who they use, if they like them, and have they been happy with their service- referrals are a great way to determine which auto body shop you can trust!
+It’s also a best practice to ask your friends, family, or co-workers who they use, if they like them, and if they have been happy with their service.
+Referrals are a great way to determine which auto body shop you can trust!

 Compare Prices

 It is important to note here to get several estimates.
-Taking your car to different auto body shops for repair quotes is the best way to avoid over charges.
-Some body shops want the business and will match estimates.
+Taking your car to different auto body shops for repair quotes is the best way to avoid overcharges.
+Somebody who shops wants the business and will match estimates.
 While it is important to protect yourself from getting overcharged, you shouldn’t take the lowest quote.
-Here you must use your judgement with who is being honest, reliable, and wants to get the job done with the most respected cost.
+Here you must use your judgment with who is honest, reliable, and wants to get the job done at the most respected cost.

 Ask the right questions

-It is also important to know what type of materials the shop intends to fix your car with.
-Are they new, used, aftermarket body parts?
-New parts are obviously the best but there are some price savings for used or aftermarket parts.
+It is also important to know what type of materials the shop intends to use to fix your car.
+Are they new, used, or aftermarket body parts?
+New parts are obviously the best, but there are some price savings for used or aftermarket parts.
 Ask where the parts are coming from and if they have been restored.

 Location

-Also, an important thing to remember here is the location will directly affect to their hourly rate.
-Larger body shops with more employees have a higher overhead therefore charging more and body shops located in a place where rent is expensive, you may have to expect to pay more.
+Also, an important thing to remember here is that the location will directly affect their hourly rate.
+Larger body shops with more employees have a higher overhead; therefore, charging more, and body shops located in a place where rent is expensive, you may have to expect to pay more.